faayezakhtar/customer_churn_analysis_python/README.md

 * Exited - Whether a customer has left the bank or not (response variable)

 ### Report structure
-#### Data set overview
+	1. Data set overview
 		a.
 Exploring shape of data
 		b.
 Checking for class imbalance in data

-#### Data cleaning and transformation
+	2. Data cleaning and transformation
 		a.
 Renaming columns for ease of use + relevance
 		b.
 Identifying and dropping duplicates
 		c.
 Identifying and dropping NA values

-#### Exploratory data analysis (EDA)
+	3. Exploratory data analysis (EDA)
 		a.
 Descriptive statistical analysis (numerical variables)
 		b.
 Checking numerical var distribution (histograms) (checking for normality assumption needed in hypothesis testing)
 		c.
 Hypothesis testing
 			i.
-Difference in means test to verify validity of a "generalized conclusion" on impact of EstimatedSalary on churn rate
+Difference in means test to verify validity of a "generalized conclusion" on impact of EstimatedSalary on churn rate ii.

-  ii.
 Chi-square hypothesis test to verify validity of a "generalized conclusion" on impact of CountryofOrigin on churn rate
 		d.
 Feature engineering
 			i.
-One-hot encoding for to create dummy var for the categorical var

-  ii.
-Creating bins for the numerical variables to better interpretation of var by the model
+One-hot encoding for to create dummy var for the categorical var ii.
+Creating bins for the numerical variables to better interpretation of var by the model iii.

-  iii.
 Standardizing Tenure var

-#### Model building
+	4. Model building
 		a.
 Creating train and test data set
 		b.
 Fitting Logistic Regression, Random Forest 1, Random Forest 2, and LightGBM model (Random Forest 1 & 2 are both RF models with different hyperparameter values)

-#### Evaluation and Model selection
+	5. Evaluation and Model selection
 		a.
 Utilizing ROC-AUC, accuracy, precision, and recall metrics to evaluate models
 		b.
 Utilizing cross validation to calculate mean evaluation metric values for each model and subsequently determine best model

- c.
-Plotting confusion matrix